nais/doc/docs/appendix/wonderwall.md

 - [`spec.liveness.path`](../nais-application/application.md#livenesspath), if defined
 - [`spec.readiness.path`](../nais-application/application.md#readinesspath), if defined

-You can also define additional paths to be excluded:
+You can also define additional paths or patterns to be excluded:

 === "ID-porten"